 IP Australia is committed to improving its quality management system.
-IP Australia has an established Quality Improvement Section (QIS) which is responsible for:
+IP Australia has an established quality Improvement section (QIS), currently named the Quality System and Security section (QSS), which is responsible for:

-- developing, implementing and managing and expanding the QMS, including key quality management infrastructure such as the IP Australia Quality Policy, Quality Objectives and relevant quality guidance, procedures and protocols - promoting quality management and understanding of ISO 9001:2008 requirements internally through staff training and awareness and integration of quality management principles into IP Australia's people management framework and cultural behaviours - promoting quality management externally through communication and marketing of the IP Australia quality agenda with customers, foreign IP Offices and the general public - assisting with the establishment of internationally agreed quality standards - providing high level advice to the Director General and senior management on quality management and ISO 9001:2008 issues within IP Australia.
+- managing and expanding the QMS, including key quality management infrastructure such as the IP Australia Quality Policy, Quality Objectives and relevant quality guidance, procedures and protocols - promoting quality management and understanding of ISO 9001:2015 requirements internally through staff training and awareness and integration of quality management principles into IP Australia's people management framework and cultural behaviours. - promoting quality management externally through communication and marketing of the IP Australia quality agenda with customers, foreign IP Offices and the general public. - assisting with the establishment of internationally agreed quality standards. - providing high level advice to the Director General and senior management on quality management and ISO 9001:2015 issues within IP Australia.

-The QIS is accountable, and reports to the General Manager, Finance, Quality, Reporting and Property within IP Australia (see Org Chart below).
+The QSSIS is accountable, and reports to the General Manager, Finance, Quality, Reporting and Property (FQRPG) within IP Australia (see Org Chart below).
 Consultation and progress of the QMS is accomplished through IP Australia's Quality Improvement Committee (IPAQIC) that consists of senior management level Improvement Managers as representatives of their certified business groups.

-The QIS is divided into three key areas - Quality System Management, Product Quality Management and Service Quality and Software Management.
+The QSSIS is divided into three key areas - Quality System Management, Product Quality Management and Service Quality & Software Management and Security.

-- The Quality System Management team is responsible for ensuring that the IP Australia QMS complies with the ISO 9001 standard and achieves the next level of maturity. - The Product Quality Management team is responsible for the ongoing operation of our Quality Review System (QRS) as an effective product quality review process which enables IP Australia to demonstrate real improvements in the quality of its IP Rights products.

-The Service Quality and Software Management team is responsible for the ongoing IT support of an effective QRS.
-They are also responsible for the guidance and process support of the QRS within the Customer Operations Group (COG) and Finance, Quality, Reporting and Property Group (FQRPG) which enables IP Australia to demonstrate real improvements in the quality of its corporate and customer services.
+- The Quality System Management team is responsible for ensuring that the IP Australia QMS complies with the ISO 9001 standard and achieves the next level of maturity. - The Service Quality and Software Management team is responsible for the ongoing IT support of an effective QRS.
+They are also responsible for the guidance and process support of the QRS within the Customer Operations Group (COG) and Finance, Quality, Reporting and Property Group (FQRPG) which enables IP Australia to demonstrate real improvements in the quality of its corporate and customer services. - Security effective product quality review process which enables IP Australia to demonstrate real improvements in the quality of its IP Rights products.